PDD-NOS or pervasive developmental disorder-not otherwise specified, was one of five categories of an autism diagnosis.

 In the past, a diagnosis of PDD-NOS was given if a person was determined to have some symptoms of autism but didn’t meet the full diagnostic criteria for conditions like autistic disorder and Asperger’s syndrome.

-PDD-NOS was diagnosed when an individual had impairment in social skills, the inability to successfully interact with other people, problems with verbal or nonverbal communication, or stereotyped behavior, interests, and activities.
+PDD-NOS was diagnosed prior to 2013 when an individual had impairment in social skills, the inability to successfully interact with other people, problems with verbal or nonverbal communication, or stereotyped behavior, interests, and activities.